ninenines/cowboy/ROADMAP.md

 ### REST

-The `known_content_type` callback has no purpose, so it is going to be removed.

 The documentation for all REST callbacks will be updated to describe whether they can have side effects.
 This will allows us to build introspection tools on top of a working